-Often you will not know if you nailed a new hire until they have been with your company for months, quite possibly many months.
+You will often not know if you nailed a new hire until they have been with your company for months, possibly many months.
 By that point, the damage done could be quite extensive.
 Besides the direct resources invested in that person (time and money), you may now be dealing with lost clients and other employees who were negatively impacted by this individual.

-It is important to note that you are never going to hit on 100% of your hires.
+It is important to note that you will never hit on 100% of your hires.
 Especially if you are hiring a lot.
 Many employers openly admit that hiring is one of the most difficult things that they do, but that does not mean you are at the mercy of blind luck either.

 Start with a really good understanding of the role you are looking to fill including what key skills the ideal candidate will possess.
 This becomes the basis of your formal job description and job posting.
 When the resumes start to roll in, have criteria ready in advance that allows you to efficiently widdle the pile down to a handful of strong candidates.
-Lastly, standardize as much of the interview process as you can to remove elements of human bias.
+Lastly, standardize as much of the interview process as possible to remove human bias elements.
 Just be careful not to go too far and dehumanize the experience entirely.